nmillin/uw_madison_omega/README.txt

       In a nice_menu issue (http://drupal.org/node/973500) the maintainer said that they wouldn't add the functionality for the bigger dropdown menu as used in the wisc.edu site.
 If you want to use the nice menu module there is a start for you.
 The nav does require MegaMenu to have the hover effects & more to work.
+      --**update 1/20/12** - this module isn't required if you don't want a dropdown.

 Recommended Modules -- will make your life easier -Admin Menu (drupal.org/project/admin_menu)